grantnissly/exit/README.md

-Exit is a fundamental right.

-Voice vs. Exit.
+Voice vs exit is an important concept in political science.

-If a company or country is in decline, you can try voice or exit.
+If a company or country is in decline, people can try voice or exit to create a better institution.

-Voice: change the system from within (voting).
+Voice: change the system from within.
 Exit: leave to create a new system or join a competitor.

-Exiting institutions is fundamental to making change to a system.
-Exit also gives voice more power.
-It amplifies voice.

-Exit is peaceful.
-In exit, people opt-in to better way of doing things.
+Exit and voice are both important, but exit amplifies voice.

+Exit is opt-in and peaceful.
+Exit priortitizes building better alternatives rather than fighting over existing power.

+Through exit, we can build better companies, currencies, and countries.

 Examples from @Naval's tweet:
 Bitcoin is an exit from the Fed.